Blendify/blender-manual/trunk/blender_docs/manual/editors/timeline.rst

    frames (based on the FPS) or as seconds.
 Lock Time to Other Windows
-   It synchronizes the horizontal panning and scale of the current editor with the other editors (Graph, Dope Sheet, NLA) with this option set.
+   It synchronizes the horizontal panning and scale of the current editor with the other editors (Graph, Dope Sheet, NLA) when this option is set.
    That way you always have these editors showing an identical part of the time you work on.
 Show Frame Number Indicator
    This will draw the current frame or seconds on the *Time Cursor*.